lindroos1/SimpleBlog/README.md

 ## General info
 This is simple monolithic blog project.
-A new user can be registered, or login.
-If the user has administrator role, several functionalities become  available:
+A new user can be registered.
+If already registered, login is possible.
+If the user has an administrator role, several functionalities become  available:
 * Create an article
 * Delete an article
 * Edit an article